-Don’t face this confusing system alone.
+Don’t face the confusing workers’ compensation system alone.
 Contact a workers’ comp attorney at Munley Law today to schedule a free consultation.

-When to Hire a Workers’ Compensation Law Firm
+When Should You Hire a Workers’ Compensation Lawyer in Scranton, PA?

-You should hire our workers’ compensation law firm as soon as possible.
+You should hire our workers’ compensation lawyers as soon as possible after being injured at work or developing a work-related illness in Scranton, PA.
 Workers’ compensation laws are incredibly complicated to understand.
-It can be easy for an employer’s insurance company to deny a claim.
-This can leave you without the benefits you need to recover from your work-related injury.
-That’s why checking our workers’ comp FAQs and talking to an expert is important.
-This helps you understand your rights as a worker.
+It can be easy for an employer’s insurance company to deny a claim, which can leave you without the benefits you need to recover from your work-related injury.
+That’s why talking to an expert is important, as it helps you understand your rights as a worker.

 Our Pennsylvania workers’ compensation lawyers have the expertise to determine whether you are likely eligible for payment.
-We will meet with you to discuss your accident.
-We will find the right legal steps for the future.
-Then, we will give you options for moving forward.
-If your workers’ compensation claim is denied, our firm will help you.
-We will assist you in filing with the Bureau of Workers’ Compensation.
-We’ll ensure you get the benefits you need to recover from your work injury.
+We will meet with you to discuss your accident, determine the appropriate legal steps, and provide options for moving forward.
+If your workers’ compensation claim is denied, our firm will assist you in filing with the Bureau of Workers’ Compensation to help you get the benefits you need to recover from your work injury.

 Why Should I Hire a Workers’ Compensation Lawyer at Munley Law?

 Many law firms claim to handle workers’ compensation claims.
-However, it is difficult to find a firm in Scranton with the same experience and prestige as Munley Law.
+However, it is difficult to find a firm in Scranton with Munley Law’s experience and prestige.

-Our team includes certified specialists in workers’ compensation law.
-This certification is from the Pennsylvania Bar Association.
-It is a respected credential given by the Pennsylvania Supreme Court.
+Our team includes Caroline Munley, a certified workers’ compensation specialist.
+This certification is from the Pennsylvania Bar Association’s Section on Workers’ Compensation and is a respected credential given by the Pennsylvania Supreme Court.
 Only about 200 lawyers in the state hold this credential.

-The Scranton injury lawyers at Munley Law maintain their expertise through Mandatory Continuing Legal Education in workers’ compensation law.
-They have shown their strong knowledge by passing a difficult certification exam.
-This exam covers workers’ compensation law, rules, and key case law.
-As part of Munley Law, our injury lawyers have secured millions of dollars for injury victims throughout Northeastern PA.
+The Scranton work injury lawyers at Munley Law maintain their expertise through Mandatory Continuing Legal Education in workers’ compensation law.
+As part of Munley Law, our injury lawyers have secured millions of dollars in settlements and verdicts for injury victims throughout Northeastern PA.

 Workplace Injury Statistics for Scranton and Lackawanna County

 According to the Department of Labor and Industry, 805 workers’ compensation claims were filed in Lackawanna County in 2023, an increase from 2022.
-The annual report says that the number of injuries by industry in the Commonwealth includes those in Lackawanna County.
-These industries are manufacturing, construction, trade, transportation, education, and health services.
+The Bureau of Workers’ Compensation’s 2024 annual report revealed that 1,629 work-related injuries and illnesses were reported in Lackawanna County that year.
+588 of these injuries and illnesses occurred in education and health services, while 265 occurred in the trade and transportation industries.

-Warehouse staff often get injured from overexertion.
-Our guide for insurance claims explains how to properly document lifting or pulling incidents.
-Sprains and strains are common injuries for people working in the Electric City healthcare industry.
+Warehouse staff often suffer from overexertion, and sprains and strains are common in the Electric City healthcare industry.
 This includes places like Geisinger, Commonwealth Health, and the Lehigh Valley Health Network.

 When these injuries happen, employees usually get only two-thirds of their salary while they recover.
 This can cause serious financial problems for families.
-Having experienced legal representation is essential to navigating the complex workers’ compensation system and securing the full benefits you deserve.
-The certified lawyers at our law firm know the local risks.
+Having experienced legal representation significantly improves your chances of securing the full benefits you deserve.
+The certified lawyers at Munley Law know the local risks.
 They have many years of experience helping injured people in Scranton.
 We help them get the money they need to support their families while they recover.

-How Scranton Workers’ Compensation Attorneys Calculate Your Settlement
+How Do Workers’ Compensation Attorneys in Scranton Calculate Your Settlement?

 Several factors affect a settlement.
-Our Scranton catastrophic injury attorneys can explain how surgery, rehab, and lost wages work together.
+Our Scranton workers’ comp attorneys can explain how surgery, rehab, and lost wages work together.
 All cases are different, but these common factors could determine your coverage:

-- The type and severity of injury you may have.
-For example, a herniated disc that will require surgery may be worth more than a sprained wrist.
+- The type and severity of your injury.
+For example, a herniated disc from a slip and fall that will require surgery may be worth more than a sprained wrist.

 - Current and future medical expenses.
-If your injury needs a lot of medical care, like surgery or rehab, you can expect a bigger settlement.
+If your injury requires extensive medical care, such as surgery or rehab, you can expect a larger settlement.

 - Your wages.
 The higher your average weekly wage, the higher your settlement value may be.
 Workers’ compensation rates give you two-thirds of your average weekly wage.
 There is a maximum amount that changes each year.
-As of 2025, the maximum amount is $1,347 weekly.
+As of 2026, the maximum weekly amount is $1,394.

 - Specific loss.
 If you lost the use of a body part, you could receive specific loss benefits.
 If you lose a hand, you will receive extra weekly benefits for the injury.
 This can last for up to 335 weeks.